How Long Does It Take to Recover After a Stroke?

 Encompass Health is a national sponsor of the American Heart Association/American Stroke Association’s Together to End Stroke.
 For more information on stroke prevention download our Life After Stroke guide for patients and caregivers.

-Expect improvement
+Expect Improvement

 Just about everyone who has had a stroke will experience more than 50% improvement.
 Motor movement (hand or leg paralysis) tends to recover faster.
 The majority of patients will walk again, although they may require an assistive device like a cane or walker.
 The brain cells that control individual movements are grouped closer together and this allows for faster recovery.
 It is more encouraging when hand movement starts to return in the first two weeks and the patient has a better chance of regaining functional use of their hand.
 Functions like speech or attention require larger “distributed” areas of the brain and take longer to recover.